RTIInternational/crcsim/README.md

 # CRC model simulator

+The colorectal cancer (CRC) screening model is designed to examine the impacts of screening strategies and patient compliance on CRC outcomes like mortality rate.

 `crcsim` is a Python package implementing the CRC screening model simulation.
 This package isn't expected to be deployed and executed on its own.
 Instead, it's expected to be installed as a dependency of an experiment.

 ## Documentation